Pat Bowlen: Denver Broncos ownership

 Within two weeks of the end of the 2010–11 regular season, Bowlen and the Broncos had hired former Carolina Panthers' coach John Fox to be their new head coach.
 Although Bowlen had discussions with Fox before the hiring, new front-office executive John Elway was mostly responsible for the hiring.
 By late 2009, rumors had begun to emerge that Bowlen had stepped out of the spotlight because of short-term memory loss.
 He told The Denver Post columnist Woody Paige that his memory wasn't what it used to be and that he couldn't recall details of the Broncos back-to-back Super Bowl titles in the late 1990s.
 Starting in 2010, Bowlen no longer played a major role in the Broncos' decision making, and Executive VP John Elway and President Joe Ellis assumed control.
 On July 23, 2014, due to complications with Alzheimer's disease, he officially relinquished control of the team to Joe Ellis.

 On November 1, 2015, Bowlen was inducted into the Broncos' Ring of Fame, earning him a bronze plaque that stands on the south side of Empower Field at Mile High.
+Later that season, the Broncos would win Super Bowl 50, their third Super Bowl championship.
+When Elway, now the general manager for the team, received the Lombardi Trophy, he held it in the air and honored the Alzheimer-stricken Bowlen by exclaiming "this one's for Pat!"
+Bowlen had saluted Elway in the same fashion by saying "this one's for John!" after the Broncos won their first championship in Super Bowl XXXII eighteen years earlier.

 After Bowlen acquired the team in 1984, the Broncos briefly held the highest winning percentage of any franchise in the National Football League (334 wins, 212 losses, and 1 tie, for a .612 winning percentage), passing the San Francisco 49ers after the 2015 season.
 At the time of Bowlen's death, the New England Patriots had surpassed that figure.